Brickadia-Community-wiki/brickadiacommunitywiki/brickadia-wiki/docs/faq.md

     - On Linux, `~/.config/Epic/Brickadia/Saved/Worlds`
     - On Windows, `C:\Users\<yourusername>\AppData\Local\Brickadia\Saved\Worlds`
 2. Drop the `.brdb` file in that directory.
-3. Run `BR.World.Load worldname` command without the file extension.
+3. Run `BR.World.Load "worldname"` command without the file extension.
-    - For example, if your world is called `office.brdb`, you would run `BR.World.Load office` in the console.
+    - For example, if your world is called `office world.brdb`, you would run `BR.World.Load "office world"` in the console.

 ## I just restarted my server and all my bricks are missing!
-Run `BR.World.Load worldname`.
+Run `BR.World.Load "worldname"`.
 If you do not remember your world name, you can look for it in the worlds folder for your server.

-*Note*: If your world name has spaces in it, you need to use quotes for the command.
-For example, if your world is called `office space.brdb`, you would run `BR.World.Load "office space"`.

 If there is no world in that directory, then you did not create a world save.